 - You need to have access to at least 1 question bank.

 - Your questions need to be connected to objectives.

 The use of a blueprint is optional but highly recommended.
 The advantages of using blueprints and objectives to automatically generate assignments are:

 - to create an exam with a balanced complexity.

 - to create an exam in line with the study goals of a course.

 - to compose an exam faster and more efficient.

 - to compose assignments that correspond better to assignments from previous years if the same blueprint is used.

-- to prevent fraud, you can randomise the selected questions for each student.
+- to prevent fraud, as you can randomise the selected questions for each student.

-- to gain better insights in the learning results per objective.
+- to gain better insights into the learning results per objective.